Abdul-Rahman-Ibrahim/Bank/README.md

 # Bank
 A model of an actual bank.
+Check above for codes and files.
 WILL BE UPDATED SOON TO EXPLAIN HOW THE PROJECT WORK!